BlackBirdResearchGroup/Blackbird-web/src/content/blog/blackbird.md

 If you're a Carleton University student interested in cybersecurity and software development, we invite you to join us.
 Together, we can make a difference and contribute to the ever-evolving field of technology.

 Stay tuned for more updates and exciting projects from the Blackbird Research Club!

+## Contributing: How You Can Help

+We accept contributions in various forms, whether you're a student, professional, or enthusiast.
+Here are some ways you can get involved:

+- Malware Analysis:
+  - If you find some interesting bit of malware on the web, and you think it would be a good idea to analyze it, you can submit it to us.
+- Reverse Engineering:
+  - If you have a piece of software that you would like to reverse engineer, or want to find a group of people to help you with it, you can reach out to us, and we'll take a look!

+> Note: We arent experts, so we may not be able to help with everything, but we will do our best to help you out.